 The Acts of the Apostles also hold rich historical evidence for the New Testament.
 Here you find many key characters and places in early Church history.
 These include Agrippa I and II, Annas, Bernice, Caiaphas, Claudius, Drusilla, Felix, Festus, Gamaliel, Gallio, James, and Sergius Paulus.
 All of these places and people have been confirmed through archaeological excavations.
 The description of each person and place is accurate, based on objective historical and archaeological research.

-The Epistles address early Christian communities, which each of these people’s histories attest to.
+The Epistles of Paul address early Christian communities, which each of these people’s histories attest to.

 The most profound proof of the New Testament is DNA trace evidence.
 The tombs of the Apostles and Jesus Christ contain real DNA traces.
 The holy nails in the Church of the Holy Sepulcher in Jerusalem have these.
 So you know that the New Testament personalities are real people.
 They lived, died, and proclaimed the Good News of Salvation.